The Stable Homology of Congruence Subgroups: Partially Completed K -groups

+This follows from the description of these groups in terms of Galois cohomology (Theorem~\ref{theorem:V}) and the fact that the corresponding map on Galois cohomology is an isomorphism.

-\begin{proof} For such modules, there is a canonical isomorphism $H^i(G_S,M) \simeq H^i(\Gamma,M)$, because the cohomology groups will only depend on the pro-$p$ completion of the fixed field of any relevant module.
+\begin{proof}[Proof of Lemma~\ref{lemma:equals}] For such modules~$M$ as in the statement of the lemma, there is a canonical isomorphism $H^i(G_S,M) \simeq H^i(\GammaG,M)$, because the cohomology groups will only depend on the pro-$p$ completion of the fixed field of any relevant module.
 There is a natural isomorphism $H^0(G_S,M) = H^0(D_v,M_v)$, and the map:

 is injective by inflation--restriction.
-Let $\Sigma$ denote the Selmer group where no condition is imposed at $v|p$, and the dual Selmer condition $\Sigma^*$ consists of classes that are totally trivial locally at $v|p$.
-We have $H^1_{\Sigma}(F,M) = H^1(G_S,M)$ by definition.
+Let $\Sigma$ denote the set of Selmer conditions where no condition is imposed at $v|p$, and the dual Selmer condition $\Sigma^*$ consists of classes that are totally trivial locally at $v|p$, and the classes are unramified outside~$p$.
+We have $H^1_{\Sigma}(F,M) = H^1(G_S,M)$ by definition, where~$H^1_{\Sigma}(F,M)$ as usual denotes classes in~$H^1(F,M)$ which satisfy the local conditions corresponding to~$\Sigma$.
 Since $p$ is very regular, the group $H^1_{\Sigma^*}(F,M^*) = 0$ because any such class is trivial in $H^1(D_v,M^*)$.
 To this point, we have not used the fact that $F$ is an imaginary quadratic field.
 This condition arises in the numerical computation of Selmer groups via the formula of Greenberg--Wiles~\cite{Gre,W,Fermat} and the global Euler characteristic formula~\cite{Milne,TateDual}.
 From the Greenberg--Wiles formula, we have

 From the local Euler characteristic formula,

 and thus

 It follows that $H^1(G_S,M) \rightarrow H^1(D_v,M)$, which we already showed was an injection, is actually an isomorphism.
 On the other hand, by the global and local Euler characteristic formulae,